-Natural gas is a colourless, odorless gas that burns easily (see flaring in Figure 1) and typically consists mostly (90% or more) of methane.
-Unprocessed, or raw, natural gas is one of the main primary energy sources in the world, making up roughly 1/5 of the world's primary energy.
-After processing, it's still referred to as natural gas, but this end use natural gas is sometimes referred to as consumer natural gas also referred to as sales gas or marketable gas.
-Consumer natural gas is a flexible energy currency and even after much of it has been turned into electricity, natural gas still makes up 15% of end use energy comes from consumers burning natural gas in their homes or businesses.
+Natural gas is a colourless, odorless gas that is easy to burn (see flaring in Figure 1) and typically consists mostly (90% or more) of methane (CH4).
+Unprocessed natural gas, also called raw natural gas, is one of the main primary energy sources in the world, making up roughly 1/5 of the world's primary energy.
+After processing, most people still referred to the substance as natural gas, but this end use natural gas is sometimes referred to as consumer natural gas also referred to as sales gas or marketable gas.
+Consumer natural gas is a flexible energy currency and 15% of the world's end use energy comes from consumers burning natural gas in their homes or businesses.
 This is in addition the natural gas that gets turned into electricity.

-In its unprocessed state, natural gas is composed of varying quantities of methane, ethane, propane, butanes, and pentanes.
+In its unprocessed state, raw natural gas is composed of varying quantities of methane, ethane, propane, butanes, and pentanes.
 Often impurities such as oxygen, hydrogen sulfide, nitrogen, water and carbon dioxide are also present.
-Once natural gas has been processed for consumption, it is primarily methane with trace amounts of other constituents.
+Once natural gas has been processed for consumption, consumer natural gas is primarily methane with trace amounts of other molecules.

-Like all petroleum based products, natural gas is formed from the decomposing remains of animals and plants that lived millions of years ago.
+Like all fossil fuels, natural gas formed from the decomposing remains of animals and plants that lived millions of years ago.
 The high pressure and temperatures present deep underground facilitated the conversion of plant and animal matter to hydrocarbon fuels.

 Consumer natural gas (Sales gas) is a very flexible energy currency.
 It's used for many things, especially in the home.
 Some common examples are:

-Almost every building (ranging from corporate offices to restaurants and even pools) in developed cities utilized natural gas during construction and rely on it for utility heating.
+Many buildings, ranging from corporate offices to restaurants and even swimming poolsrely on consumer natural gas for heating.
 Additionally there are industrial uses, for example in the Canadian province of Alberta, residential and commercial usage account for only 25% of Alberta’s usage.
 The remaining 75% of natural gas used in Alberta is consumed by the industrial sector in applications like petroleum refining, food processing, metal, plastic and glass industries, and the pulp and paper industry.

 As the demand for natural gas rises around the world, so does the need to transport it overseas.
-One method of transporting natural gas is in it's liquefied form, or LNG, and this is done using large ships.
+One method of transporting natural gas is in it's liquefied form, known as LNG, and this is done using large ships.

-According to CAPP, Canada has a natural gas resource of between 700 and 1,300 trillion cubic feet.
+According to Natural Resources Canada, Canada has a natural gas resource of 1,220 trillion cubic feet.
 While a little over 15% of that natural gas has been recovered, the rest is contained in four types of deposits, one is conventional and the other three are unconventional: Shale gas deposit, Tight gas deposit, and coal bed methane.